skeetor/cbm-pc-tools/PackageFiles/README.md

 * Go the github directory and run 'nuget pack gtest.nuspec'

 That's it.
 You should now have a 'gtest.<version>.nupkg' in your github directory.
 Copy this to your package directory and configure Visual Studio to use that package source.

+### toolslib

+See the local toolslib README.md for details.